AARP VIRGINIA STATEWIDE COMMUNITY FOOD DRIVE IS SEPTEMBER 8-15

 Virginians who want to help can make a difference in their community by filling a bag with non-perishable food that local food banks need the most.
 Those items include peanut butter, chunky soups, canned meats, canned tuna, canned vegetables, crackers, hot and cold cereal, pasta, rice and canned fruit.
 No glass containers, please.

 To find a food collection site, visit www.createthegood.org/va or dial 2-1-1.
 The list is updated regularly.
-If there is no site nearby, those who want to help can take food to a local food bank or food pantry.
+If there is no site nearby, those who want to help can take food to any local food bank or food pantry.

 AARP Virginia has been holding a statewide food drive for five years.
 For the statewide food drive this year, AARP Virginia has teamed up with AmeriCorps Virginia, Federation of Virginia Food Banks, Northern Virginia Urban League, TRIAD and Urban League of Hampton Roads.